jmenestr/beerRecipeApp/README.md

 A simple React.js Beer making app utilizing Browserify

-## Use of Brosweify to bundle node modules
+## Use of Browserify to bundle node modules

 * Browserify allows the use of the Node.js require pattern for component and code modulerization